Executive Assistant, Deans Office, Stanford Law School

 Stanford Law School seeks to hire the best talent and to promote a safe and secure environment for all members of the university community and its property.
 To that end, new staff hires must successfully pass a background check prior to starting work at Stanford University.

-The primary functions of this position are to support the Dean's office, with full administrative duties in a very busy and challenging environment.
-Throughout the year, the Dean hosts distinguished members of law, government, business and the media.
+The primary functions of this position are to provide advanced, diversified administrative support to the Dean.
+This is a lead role in very busy and challenging office.
+The EA will be able to anticipate the Dean's needs, proactively solve problems, and independently handle issues with diplomacy and professionalism.
 This position requires excellent communication, computer and organization skills; the ability to deal effectively, courteously and confidentially with a wide variety of faculty, staff and visitors, as well as manage priorities and perform multiple tasks while exercising flexibility with competing projects and assignments.
-This position will report to the Special Assistant to the Dean and Chief of Staff.
+This position will report to the Associate Dean for Academic Affairs.

 Minimum Education and Experience Required: